-fix errors, the system disables the user account if an error is found.
+logintimes Ensures that the string of time specifiers is valid.
+If you indicate that the system should fix errors, the system disables the user account if an error is found.

 maxage Ensures that the values are sensible.
 If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too maxexpired Ensures that the values are sensible.
 If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too maxrepeats Ensures that the values are sensible.
-If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too minage Ensures that the values are sensible.
-If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too small are set to the smallest possible value.
+If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too values that are too large are set to the largest possible value and values that are too small are set to the smallest possible value.
 The system also indicates if the minage attribute is larger than the maxage attribute.

-minalpha Ensures that the values are sensible.
+Ensures that the values are sensible.
+If you indicate that the system should fix errors, minage minalpha Ensures that the values are sensible.
 If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too mindiff Ensures that the values are sensible.
-If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too minlen Ensures that the values are sensible.
+If you indicate that the system should fix errors.

+values that are too large are set to the largest possible value and values that are too minlen Ensures that the values are sensible.
 If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too minother Ensures that the values are sensible.
 If you indicate that the system should fix errors, values that are too large are set to the largest possible value and values that are too small are set to the smallest possible value.
 The system also indicates if the minage attribute plus the maxage attribute is greater than the maximum password size.
 Checks the uniqueness and composition of the user name.
 The name must be a unique name string of eight bytes or less.
 It cannot begin with a + (plus sign), a : (colon), a - (minus sign), or a ~ (tilde).
 Names beginning with a + (plus sign) or with a - (minus sign) are assumed to be names in the NIS (Network Information Service) domain, and no further processing is performed.
 It cannot contain a colon (:) in the string and cannot be the ALL or default keywords.
 If you indicate that the system should fix errors, the command disables the user account if an error is found and deletes any invalid entry in the /etc/passwd file.

-The usrck command verifies that, for each user name listed in the /etc/passwd file, there is a stanza in the /etc/security/user, /etc/security/limits, and nofiles Ensures that the value is sensible.
-If not, resets the value to 200, the minimum value. nofiles_hard Ensures that the value is sensible.
-If not, resets the value to 200, the minimum value.
-Checks for the existence of the primary group in the user database.
-If you indicate that pgrp the system should fix errors, it will disable the user account if an error is found.
+The usrck command verifies that, for each user name listed in the /etc/passwd file, there is a stanza in the /etc/security/user, /etc/security/limits, and

 /etc/security/passwd files.
 The command adds stanzas for each one identified as missing.
-The usrck command additionally verifies that each group name listed in the should fix errors, all methods that do not exist are deleted from the user database.
+The usrck command additionally verifies that each group name listed in the